 The Labyrinth is an ancient symbol that relates to wholeness.
 Its circular shape and

-pathways toward the center represent a journey to our own center and back again out
+pathways toward the centre represent a journey to our own centre and back again out

 into the world.
 Labyrinths have long been used as meditation and prayer tools.

-The Kamloops Fellowship hosts special labyrinth walks at various times during the year.
-These are open to the larger community.
+The Kamloops Fellowship hosts special labyrinth walks at various times during the year and everyone is welcome to participate.